Senator Mark Daly, 24th Cathaoirleach of Seanad Éireann Chair of the Senate of Ireland

-Mark Daly was elected as the 25th Cathaoirleach of Seanad Éireann on June 29th 2020 by his fellow Senators.
+Mark Daly was elected as the 24th Cathaoirleach of Seanad Éireann on June 29th 2020 by his fellow Senators.
+He is the first Kerryman, youngest Senator from his party and second youngest individual to hold the office.
 In 2017 Mark published the first ever report by a Dáil or Seanad Committee on the issue of Uniting Ireland and it's people in peace and prosperity.
 This Report was followed by a further five reports on the topic of a United Ireland which can be accessed at the Shared Ireland section of this site.
 In 2013 Mark asked Micheál Martin to appoint him to the position of of spokesperson for the Irish Overseas and the Diaspora.
 It was the first time a member of the Dáil or Seanad was appointed to such a position.
-He is the first Kerryman, youngest Senator from his party and second youngest individual to hold the office.

 Political Journey Mark was first elected as one of the youngest members of the 23rd Irish Senate in the 2007 election beating three incumbent Party Senators on the first count.
-Although Mark had never previously contested any elected office, he had been actively involved in community and voluntary affairs and local politics since secondary school.
-Following the success of his first term as a Senator, he was re-elected in 2011 to Seanad Éireann.
-Mark was also re-elected in 2016 to the 25th Senate with 184,000 votes, the highest number of votes received by any candidate in the history of the Senate on that nominating Panel.
+Although Mark had never previously contested any elected office, he had been actively involved in community and local politics since secondary school.
+Following the success of his first term as a Senator, he was re-elected in 2011 and in 2016 he received 184,000 votes, the highest number of votes for any candidate in the history of the Senate on that Panel.
 As mentioned above, on June 29th Mark was elected to the office of Cathaoirleach of Seanad Éireann.
-This appointment followed a highly successful Seanad election in 2020.
+This appointment followed another highly successful Seanad election in 2020.
 Mark was re-elected to the 26th Seanad as a member of the Administrative Panel, receiving the highest number of first count votes of any candidate from any panel that year.
-Mark was elected on the first count for the Panel as he exceeded the quote required with an impressive tally of 167,000 votes.

 Before the Seanad Before being elected as a Senator, Mark worked on Election Campaigns to the European Parliament for Brian Crowley MEP in 1994.
 In 1999, 2004, 2009 and 2014 he was part of Brian’s Election Strategy Committee.
 At the age of 26, Mark became the Chairman of his local Gaelic Athletic Association, the Kenmare Shamrock Hurling and Gaelic Football club, which was founded in 1886 and is home to All Ireland winning captain Mickey Ned O’Sullivan.
 On being made Chair Mark led a redevelopment programme which transformed the clubs facilities to include a 32,000 square foot flood lit synthetic grass pitch with a sports complex, a basketball court, gym and dressing rooms.